ssi-dk/chewBBACA/CHEWBBACA/docs/user/help_support/faq.rst

 I ran all the steps and my cgMLST loci size is smaller than traditional MLST...does this even work?
 ...................................................................................................
-In order to have a robust definition of a cgMLST schema for a given bacterial species, a set of representative strains of the diversity of a given species should be selected.
+In order to have a robust definition of a cgMLST schema, a set of representative strains of the diversity of a given species should be selected.
 Furthermore, since cgMLST schema definition is based on pre-defined thresholds, only when a sufficient number of strains have been analyzed can the cgMLST schema be considered stable.
 This number will always